Loccy/NoobLab/src/main/webapp/noobdata/readme.txt

 never tested a situation where the two servers would break the same origin policy.
 I can't imagine it would end well, though...

-To ensure that students see user friendly error messages in the NoobLab UI (rather than deep within the bowels of the error.log that Apache generates), you will need to make sure that your web server/PHP configuration prepends noobdata/php_error_handler.php to all PHP files served from noobdata and its subdirectories.
-If you are using Apache, we suggest placing either an .htaccess or a .user.ini in your noobdata directory to achieve this.
-Examples for Apache are included in the same directory as this readme file.
+When a student runs a piece of fullweb content, they create a directory in the Data dir called (surprisingly) fullweb/(their ID).
+To ensure that they see user friendly error messages in the NoobLab UI (rather than deep within the bowels of the error.log that Apache/whatever generates), NoobLab pushes .htaccess and .user.ini files to this directory along with their own content.
+These are designed so that the php_error_handler.php file gets prepended to each PHP script that runs.
+If you are using Apache with the prefork MPM, then it will probably be running PHP as an Apache module and the .htaccess is what will be used.
+This should work for current (as of 2017!) versions of PHP and there are some sensible predictions but if you are reading this in the future then you might need to edit this file.

+If you are using the worker or event MPMs in Apache, the .user.ini file is likely what will end up getting used.
+Chances are PHP will be running through FPM/fastcgi in such instances.
+This should be ignored if PHP's running as a module.

 Other servers are left as an exercise for the so-inclined (we'll award you a gold medal if you make it work! :-)

-In Apache, if you are using the prefork MPM, then PHP is most likely running as an Apache module and you will need to use the .htaccess.
-If you are using FPM/fastcgi (almost certain if your MPM is worker or event), then use the .user.ini.
-If you're not sure, try both at the same time.
-Having both there shouldn't break anything, although you are adding a (small) overhead if you're on FPM/fastcgi.
-If you know for certain that you're on FPM/fastcgi then ideally you should use the .user.ini only.

-The .htaccess is configured so that it will kick in if it detects mod_php5, mod_php6 (shouldn't ever happen), mod_php7 or mod_php8 (greetings from the future!).
-Again, if you know the specifics of your configuration, and you know for a fact that you're using mod_php of some flavour, you can delete all the IfModules and IfDefines and just have a single line .htaccess with the php_value directive.